Ashik-Mahmud/insta-shohor-bugs/README.md

 # Insta-Shohor Debugging

 TODO:
-- Dose not work Like options (done)
+- Does not work Like options (done)
-- Dose not show profile picture for each posts.
+- Does not show profile picture for each posts. (done)
--
+- Does not show comments with author name in the post.
 -
 -
 -